mgmeyers/obsidian-style-settings/README.md

 ## `variable-color`

-`variable-color` creates a color picker with a variety of formatting options.
+`variable-color` creates a color picker with a variety of output format options.
 A `default` attribute is required in `hex` format. **Note: hex color values must be wrapped in quotes.** A `format` attribute is also required.
+Optionally, setting `opacity` to `true` will enable opacity support in all output formats.

 ```css
 /* @settings